Beauty Reviews, Reviews Charlotte Beauty Reviews, Reviews Charlotte

 It feels like every skincare product on the market at the moment is promising to refine my pores and give me dewy glass skin.
 But do they work?
 I tried the Official Quasi Bio-Collagen Mask to find out.
 Here’s what happened.

-It feels like every skincare product on the market at the moment is promising to give me glass skin.
+It feels like every skincare product on the market at the moment is promising to give you glass skin.
 But do they work?
 I tried the Official Quasi Bio-Collagen Mask to find out.
 Here’s what happened.

 Bio-collagen face masks seem to be everywhere, specifically the kind that you leave on for hours at a time.
 You can even sleep in them.
 I’ve seen so many videos of women putting white sheets on their faces, apparently going to bed, and in the morning peeling the mask off to reveal shiny, bouncy and glowing skin underneath.
 As the mask dries overnight, it turns from hospital white to transparent.
 That’s how you know it works, so they say.